alan-turing-institute/census2021-backbrief/deliverables/report.md

 In order to determine when the record linkage methods being researched are good enough to be considered ready for the 2021 census, ONS need to be sure that the strict precision and recall requirements detailed earlier in this document will be met (see *Current Challenges*).
 To achieve this, ONS can test the improved methods on 2011 census/CCS data and evaluate performance against the 2011 Gold Standard.
 The caveat here; there is no *guarantee* that methods meeting the precision/recall requirements on 2011 data will do so on 2021 data.
 It is therefore important that ONS are confident these methods are not overfitted to 2011 data when their performance is evaluated.
 A well defined evaluation procedure is needed so that ONS can confidently claim the improved methods are ready for 2021 given the constraints (shorter time period and fewer clerical matching staff than 2011) and judge to what extent clerical searching and resolution will be required.
 It's important to note that some of the methods used for clerical searching in 2011 can't possibly be performed by an algorithm, for instance: **TODO:** *include examples e.g. google searches*.
 Any methods that do not utilise clerical searching could therefore be missing matches that can *only* be made this way, increasing the number of false negatives.

+Since a big part of the challenge is confidently ruling out those records without a match that the record linkage algorithms designated as possible matches, it's especially important to know how many false negatives can be permitted.
+In 2011 (**TODO:** *unsure what is meant by "In 2011" here, as per Rachel email 18th Oct*), the number of true positives (correctly identified matches) evaluated by the Gold Standard was $649\,944$.
+Rearranging the recall equation to calculate the permitted false negatives given the 97.75% threshold gives: *FN = (TP/R) - TP = ($649\,944$ / 0.9975) - $649\,944$  = $1\,629$* (to the nearest whole).

 The evaluation procedure should work as follows.
 Firstly, a check should be performed as to whether clerical matching can be eliminated entirely, because purely automated methods can already meet the precision/recall requirements.
 Secondly, a check should be performed as to whether clerical searching can be eliminated whilst clerical resolution is still required.
 If this second option proves adequate, it would then also be worth testing whether clerical resolution can be sped up via only presenting the reviewer with the top candidate, rather than a ranked list.

 The nature of the first check will be determined by the methodology in question.
 For the improved probabilistic and deterministic methods described above in *Improvements in Census to CCS Record Linkage*, this can be done by designating all records not matched as having no matches.
 Doing this with the improved methods as of November 2019, we can calculate the precision and recall (here shown to 3 d.p.) on 2011 data as per the confusion matrix Figure 1.